jcdcmn/red-light-therapy/README.md

 This script compares the dose from a full body light pod from www.NovoThor.com, to a setup of off-the-shelf grow lights at the same light intensity and frequency.

-For a complete discussion on the science behind how photobiomodulation works, see the book Red Light Therapy by Ari Whitten.
+For a complete discussion on the science behind how photobiomodulation works, see the book` The Ultimate Guide To Red Light Therapy` by Ari Whitten.

 ## Discussion on Reddit